About Threshold Studios

 Uzma sat on the Arts Council England Area and Regional Councils for the Midlands for eight years.
 She is currently focusing on brokering partnerships with the HE sector to unlock opportunities for meaningful and sector specific apprenticeships and collaborative production in new and emerging technologies.
 She continues to provide mentorship and coaching for creative talent as part of her portfolio of work.

 She was recognised on the 2016 New Years Honours List and received an MBE for her contribution to the Digital Economy.

 She was once described as “a more glamorous Yoda”.

-As Head of Production, Sam manages Threshold’s production slate and is responsible for making sure creative projects happen on time and on budget.
+Sam manages Threshold’s production slate and is responsible for making sure creative projects happen on time and on budget.
 An experienced arts production manager, Sam leads the production of festivals within the East Midlands and beyond.